Cockroach Biology & Life Cycle Explained

 You’ll find that each molt marks a change to the next developmental stage, called an instar, where the nymph grows but maintains its basic form.

 After molting, the nymphs appear white or translucent until their new exoskeletons harden and darken within hours.
+You can find shed skins anywhere cockroaches shelter — these are reliable signs of an active infestation that warrant immediate pest control services.

 Survival During Growth Stages